 The HIPA award this year has the theme ‘Hope’, and this picture clearly shows that.
 “The image has a full sense of humanity, demonstrating the love of a Vietnamese mother for her children.
 In spite of disability, she has no shortage of hope in her children, encouraging them to get more faith in life”

 The beautiful country of Vietnam has been an awe-inspiring destination that inspires everyone whether you’re an adventure seeker, a nature lover or a photographer.
-Book a tour with VNIN now and explore the city your own way, you’ll see it’s much better than it’s been described
+Book Vietnam tour packages with us now now and explore the city your own way, you’ll see it’s much better than it’s been described